isomerpages/govtech-corp/media/technews/_posts/2024-06-27-post-3 Must Have Tech Tools for Singapore Businesses.md

 <p>There’s also <a href="https://www.gobusiness.gov.sg/intellectual-property/ip-grow/?src=topnav" rel="noopener noreferrer nofollow" target="_blank"><u>GoBusiness IP Grow</u></a> which
 is designed to empower businesses in safeguarding their ideas and innovations as they transform and grow.
-It offers a comprehensive suite of intangible assets and intellectual property (IA/IP) service directories, resources and personalised recommendations to help businesses navigate the complex IA/IP landscape.</p>
+It offers a comprehensive suite of intangible assets and intellectual property (IA/IP) service directories, resources, and personalised recommendations to help businesses navigate the complex IA/IP landscape.</p>
 <p></p>